 Great Visual Appeal

 Responsive websites are just more visually appealing compared to traditional websites.
 That’s especially true on the mobile platform.
 As these websites adapt to mobile screens, they have the right balance of text size, white space, clickable links, and visible graphics.

 There are no blurry or pixilated images as they are optimized to scale up and down according to the website environment.

 Responsive websites look more modern and sophisticated as well.
 This can help retain customers and improve the brand image.
-A well-designed site will convey the right message through smart utilization of colors and graphics.
+A well-designed site will convey the right message through the smart utilization of colors and graphics.
 Customers react well to beautiful visuals so a great design will also influence conversion rates.

 In short, responsive websites can showcase the full potential of the design well on all kinds of platforms and devices.